svava/GettingCleaningData/README.md

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+## Tidy Data
+According to the Tidy Data paper by Hadley Wickham (http://vita.had.co.nz/papers/tidy-data.pdf), there are four components of tidy data:
+1. Each measured variable forms a column
+2. Each different observation of variables forms a row
+3. Each type of observational unit forms a table
+4. If there are multiple tables, they should include a column in the table which allows them to be linked.

+Additionally, there should be:

+* a row including the variable names at the top of each file
+* human readable variable names
+* data should be saved in one file per table

 ## Steps performed in the run_analysis.R